SpaceX looking to do business in Air Capital

 Many are hopeful this is an economic lift-off for the Air Capital of the world.

-“It’s a perfect asset to add to what people in Kansas do for a living,” said Senator Moran.
+“It’s a perfect asset to add to what people in Kansas do for a living,” said Sen. Moran.

 The Starlink satellites are already in space.